kirthivasanr/Smart-Notes-AI/README.md

 # Smart Notes AI

 Smart Notes AI is a web application that uses AI to help you process and understand your notes.
-It can generate summaries, important questions, multiple-choice questions, and relevant YouTube keywords from your notes.
+It can generate summaries, important questions, multiple-choice questions, and relevant YouTube keywords from your notes and can download it as PDF format.

 ## Setup